How to start a loan

 Setting an unrealistic APR

 APR is what balances an offer relative to its collateral, LTV, and duration.
-Offers with rates significantly out of line with current market conditions may remain unmatched.
-When defining an APR, think about how all parameters work together rather than focusing on a single value.
+The fill score and the market comparisons in the creation flow exist precisely to surface this: offers with rates significantly out of line with current market conditions may remain unmatched.
+Think about how all parameters work together rather than focusing on a single value.